Qazeer/artefacts.help/pages/windows/pca.md

 ### Overview

-The `Program Compatibility Assistant (PCA)` is an application compatibility feature that aim to maintain support of existing desktop applications to new versions of the Windows operating system (like the `Shimcache` and `Amcache` artefacts). `PCA` is linked to the `pcasvc` service.
+Introduced in Windows 11, the `Program Compatibility Assistant (PCA)` is an application compatibility feature that aim to maintain support of existing desktop applications to new versions of the Windows operating system (like the `Shimcache` and `Amcache` artefacts). `PCA` is linked to the `pcasvc` service.

 `PCA` only hold information about executions of programs with a graphical interface, installed or from a portable executable, or command line programs